Anak Ko

-Anak Ko (meaning "My Child" in the Tagalog language) is the third studio album by American indie musician Jay Som, released on August 23, 2019 by Polyvinyl.
+Anak Ko (Note: Tagalog: Anak Ko "My Child") is the third studio album by American indie musician Jay Som, released on August 23, 2019 through Polyvinyl.

-Background
+Background and release

-"Superbike" was released as the album's first single on June 4, 2019.
-The album was announced on the same day and a pre-order for the album was also made available.
-Tour dates were also revealed on the same day.
+Anak Ko was announced on June 4, 2019, the same day the album's first single "Superbike" was released.
+Tour dates and pre-orders for the album were also made available.
 "Tenderness" was released as the album's second single on July 11, 2019, alongside a music video directed by Weird Life.

-"Nighttime Drive" was released as the album's third single on August 8, 2019, alongside a music video directed by Han Hale in which Duterte and her band are investigating alien life forms.
+"Nighttime Drive" was released as the album's third and final single on August 8, 2019, alongside a music video directed by Han Hale depicting Duterte and her band investigating alien life forms.

 Critical reception

 Anak Ko received universal acclaim from music critics.
 At Metacritic, which assigns a normalised rating out of 100 to reviews from mainstream publications, the album received an average score of 82, based on nineteen reviews.